 Posted on Wednesday 07 October 2015

 There is no doubt you've read and heard about the importance of having an emergency fund .
 In today's questionable economy, an emergency fund is more invaluable than ever.
 You never know when life is going to give you some blows, but they're sure to happen.
-From your water heater going out, on to your car breaking down--you don't want to be left down and out.
+From your water heater going out, on to your car breaking down--you don't want to be left down and out and having to turn to a payday loan company to take care of it.
 But, without an emergency fund that is exactly where you could find yourself.
 Now, this article isn't about preaching to you, the reader.
 However, this is about making you more aware of how an emergency fund can really benefit you when you need it the most.
 If you'd like to live with less stress in your life, it all starts with maintaining and managing a proper budget !
 The emergency fund is a huge part of this.
 Let's take the time to examine why an emergency fund might just be your life saver in a time of crisis.

 According to statistics, within British Columbia 45% of Canadians don't have an emergency fund and no immediate way to deal with an adverse life circumstance.
 The CBIC shows that other residents within British Columbia and surrounding areas have less than a month worth of savings to handle an unexpected life event.
 Neither of these classifications are good for anyone, but Ontario and Alberta residents appear to be the most at risk with regard to being prepared for an actual life emergency.
 You'll find several significant reasons listed below as to why an emergency fund will allow you to live more comfortably and with peace of mind.

 While you might be familiar with some of the points within these reasons for an emergency fund, it is hoped you might gain more encouragement to prepare and plan ahead.
 Establishing a financial plan now can save you significant stress and heart-ache down the road.